eren7155/Rent-A-Gf/README.md

 ## Support

-For support, email contact.rentagirlfriend@gmail.com or join on Our Socials.
+For Support, email contact.rentagirlfriend@gmail.com or join on Our Socials.

 ## Feedback